gcovr/gcovr/CONTRIBUTING.rst

 The tests are in the ``tests`` directory.
-You can run the tests with ``python3 -m nox --session tests`` for the default GCC version (specified via ``CC`` environment variable, defaults to gcc-5).
+You can run the tests with ``python3 -m nox --session tests`` for the default GCC version (specified via ``CC`` environment variable, defaults to gcc or clang).

-There are unit tests for some parts of gcovr, and a comprehensive corpus of example projects that are executed as the ``test_gcovr.py`` integration test.
+There are unit tests for some parts of gcovr, and a comprehensive corpus of example projects for :ref:`integration tests <integration tests>`.
 Each ``tests/*`` directory is one such example project.

 You can format files with ``python3 -m nox --session ruff -- format path/to/file``)